skienzmatishun/rippreport/content/p/live-like-a-coward-die-like-a-coward/index.md

 ---
-title: "LIVE LIKE A COWARD - DIE LIKE A COWARD"
+title: LIVE LIKE A COWARD - DIE LIKE A COWARD
 date: 2021-06-25
-thumbnail: "img/live-like-a-coward-die-like-a-coward.png"
+thumbnail: img/live-like-a-coward-die-like-a-coward.png
 categories:
 - freaky-friday
 tags:
 - mcafee
 authors:
 - admin
+alttags: "John McAfee portrait surrounded by flames, referencing a mock subscription expiry message, illustrating his controversial ..."
 ---
 All of us have experienced people that are narcissist or sociopaths.
 Maybe psychopaths and the very worst possible murderers.

 John McAfee fits every one of those categories.